Russia boycott: A list of global campaigns that are underway in support of Ukraine

 Google announced in a statement Tuesday it was blocking YouTube channels connected to Sputnik and RT across Europe as a way to “stop the spread of misinformation and disrupt disinformation campaigns online.”

-“This builds on our indefinite pause of monetization of Russian state-funded media across our platforms, meaning media outlets such as RT are not allowed to monetize their content or advertise on our platforms,” the statement says.
+“This builds on our indefinite pause of monetization of Russian state-funded media across our platforms, meaning media outlets such as RT are not allowed to monetize their content or advertise on our platforms,” the statement said.

 TikTok will follow suit and also ban Sputnik and RT and their affiliates in Europe, according to Insider.
-Twitter announced it will start flagging to users tweets that link to Russian state-affiliated media websites and that the company is taking steps to “significantly reduce the circulation of this content on Twitter,” said in a tweet Yoel Roth, Twitter’s head of site integrity.
+Twitter announced that it will start flagging to users tweets that link to Russian state-affiliated media websites and that the company is taking steps to “significantly reduce the circulation of this content on Twitter,” tweeted Yoel Roth, Twitter’s head of site integrity.

-The streaming-giant Netflix said Monday it will not air any Russian channels on its platform in Russia, defying a new regulation that requires services with over 100,000 subscribers to carry a number of local Russian channels, according to The Wall Street Journal.
+The streaming giant Netflix said Monday it will not air any Russian channels on its platform in Russia, defying a new regulation that requires services with over 100,000 subscribers to carry a number of local Russian channels, according to the Wall Street Journal.

-Russia’s deputy head of the Foreign Ministry’s Information and Press Department, Oleg Gavrilov, said Tuesday that Google and Meta allow anti-Russian propaganda while blocking Russian news websites, according to Russian news agency Tass.
+Oleg Gavrilov, deputy head of the Russian Foreign Ministry’s Information and Press Department, said Tuesday that Google and Meta allow anti-Russian propaganda while blocking Russian news websites, according to the Russian news agency Tass.

-“Hostile propaganda activities are being carried out openly on their social platforms,” he said, and called for a system “to bring foreign warmongers to responsibility.”
+“Hostile propaganda activities are being carried out openly on their social platforms,” he said, calling called for a system “to bring foreign warmongers to responsibility.”

 Andrew Golden contributed to this report.